lpwpower/TECDI/README.md

 # TECDI
 Data and codes of the paper "Causal Discovery in Temporal Domain from Interventional Data".

-The complete data, codes, and experimental results will be released soon.
+The complete data, codes, and experimental results will be released soon~